I would like to draw two staircases and connect them with a landing. How do I accomplish this?

 Leave an appropriate gap for the landing.

-With the Straight Stairs tool still active, place your cursor in the area between the end of the first landing and the beginning of the second and click once.
+With the Draw Stairs tool still active, place your cursor in the area between the end of the first landing and the beginning of the second and click once.

 The program will create a landing between the two stair sections at a logical height and will make slight adjustments to the stair locations, if needed, to produce a finished result.